 UPOV: Guatemala is member and signatory to UPOV but has failed to approve a related law.
 Presently, patents for seeds are not readily available, but MAGA is responsible for the registration of seeds and vegetative materials to be commercialized in agriculture.
 The Seeds' Law of 1961 governs the production, certification, and commercialization of agricultural and forestry seeds.
-Companies interested in certifying their seeds or vegetative materials must possess a license with MAGA.
-Specific crops are regulated according to different Ministerial Decrees:
+Companies interested in certifying their seeds or vegetative materials must possess a license with MAGA;